-Last week you learned how to make some gorgeous rustic bird earrings.
+In the DIY Turquoise Bird Earrings tutorial you learned how to make some gorgeous rustic bird earrings.
 Hopefully the ease with which they came together bolstered your jewelry-making confidence.
 In addition to building your skills you got a unique new piece of jewelry to add to your collection.
-Today, as promised, you’ll learn how to round out the look with this matching infinity bracelet.
-The bracelet is only marginally more difficult but I have all the faith in the world in you.
-Keep reading to find out how to complete your handmade turquoise jewelry set!
+Today, find out how to make this matching infinity bracelet to complete your handmade turquoise jewelry set!

 Affiliate links may be used in this post.
 Ordering a product through these links may result in a commission.
 Read the full disclosure here.

 You'll have to be careful when wearing this gorgeous easy handmade turquoise jewelry set because your friends will ask you to make them a set too!
 Click To Tweet

 Bracelets always take me back to my childhood when we wore, like, 50 colorful bangles on our arms.
 We kind of looked like Trish from Space Camp only without the big hair.
 Even the tinkling sound of the bracelets appealed to me.